trantlabs/missing-native-js-functions/README.md

-	shuffle(): T[]; // shuffles the current array insert(elem: T, index: number): T[]; // insert an element at a specified index count(search: RegExp | any): number; // returns total of found items for specified search }
+	shuffle(): T[]; // shuffles the current array insert(elem: T, index: number): T[]; // insert an element at a specified index count(search: RegExp | any): number; // returns total of found items for specified search similarities(arr: T[]): T[]; // returns a new array with elements that are both in this array and in the comparison array missing(arr: T[]): T[]; // returns a new array with elements that are in this array, but are missing in the comparison array }
 ```